Data Protection Act

-Staff and students with access to 'personal data' must:
+Staff and students who process 'personal data' must:

 - Fair processing - for example, ensure that the individual consents to their data being used and knows what it will be used for, and ensure that it is not subsequently used for something else